-You’ve probably got a few questions about how a ban on single use coffee cups is going to work.
+You’ve probably got a few questions about how our ban on single-use coffee cups works.
 We had plenty ourselves.
 We’ve answered as many as we can below, but if there’s something we’ve missed, drop us a line

 About the change:

-From 1st of June, we are banning single use coffee cups because of the impact they have on the environment.
-We will be asking customers to use a reusable cup from then on in.
+From 1st of June 2018, we banned single-use coffee cups because of the impact they have on the environment.
+We ask customers to use a reusable cup instead.

 Why are you doing this?

 Because we believe it is the only true sustainable option.

 How many single-use cups did you give away?

 Before the ban, we were selling approx. 340,000 takeaway hot drinks a year which is just over £1 million in sales value, 5% of BTP’s turnover.

 Why don’t you just recycle them?